nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Example:
 * `switch 2` <br>
-  Switches the displayed view to 'Today'.
+  Switches the displayed view to `Today`.
 * `switch T` <br>
-  Switches the displayed view to 'Today'.
+  Switches the displayed view to `Today`.
 * You press <kbd>Ctrl</kbd> + <kbd>5</kbd> on the keyboard. <br>
-  Switches the displayed view to 'All'.
+  Switches the displayed view to `All`.

 [comment]: # (@@author A0127545A)